eventron/.github/profile/README.md

 </div>

-Eventron is a community-driven organization dedicated to helping you host events in your city and beyond.
+Eventron is a community-driven open source project dedicated to helping you to list your events in your city and beyond.
 GitHub is the perfect platform to connect with like-minded individuals and showcase your event-planning skills to the world. 🌍

 ## What You'll Find Here 📚